Is this topic for you?

 - Most provinces have smoker's helplines you can call or websites you can visit for information and support.

-- In British Columbia, call 811 or visit www.quitnow.ca.
+- In British Columbia, visit www.quitnow.ca or call 811.

-For more information, or to find support in provinces or territories not listed above, talk to your doctor or visit the Canadian Cancer Society website at www.cancer.ca.
+For more information, or to find support in provinces or territories not listed above, go to gosmokefree.gc.ca or call 1-866-366-3667.

 After you quit, try not to smoke at all—not even one puff.
 Prevent a slip (smoking one or two cigarettes) or relapse (returning to regular smoking) by avoiding smoking triggers, at least at first.
 These triggers can include friends who smoke, alcohol, and stress.
 Don't keep cigarettes in your house or car.
 If you do slip, stay calm.
 Remind yourself that you have a plan, and think about how hard you've worked to quit for good.

 Why is it so hard to quit?

 Quitting is hard because your body depends on the nicotine in tobacco.
 Giving it up is more than just kicking a bad habit.
 Your body has to stop craving the nicotine.
 Nicotine gum, lozenges, patches, and other medicines can help reduce the cravings without the harmful effects of smoking.